 Development companies that deal with long-term support understand the benefits of following best practices.
 I’ve had many conversations with companies that hired a freelancer that was able to cheaply deliver an MVP but cut a lot of corners in the process.
 This often results in technical debt that you’re going to end up having to pay to repair in the future.

 Find a team that works from the assumption that they will be accountable for your project in a few years.
 If they’re good at what they do, they’ll be more inclined to adhere to best practices.

-(As of March 2016, our oldest client project has been in production for eight years)
+(As of September 2018, our oldest client project has been in production for ten years)